Best Self Improvement Books

 The Power of Now by Eckhart Tolle

-The Power of Now is a spiritual guide for day-to-day living that stresses the importance of living in the moment.
-Every minute you spend worrying about the future or reminiscing over the past is a minute lost in the present.
-Building off of this principle, Tolle provides actionable strategies for the reader to start living every moment as it occurs.
+The Power of Now serves as a spiritual guide for daily living that emphasizes the importance of present-moment awareness.
+Every minute spent worrying about the future or dwelling on the past is time lost in the present.
+Building on this principle, Tolle provides actionable strategies to help readers start living fully in each moment as it unfolds.

-By reading The Power of Now, you’ll be able to discover your true meaning, explore the present moment, and let go of pain from the past.
-He explains how your thoughts and ego can be obstacles toward enlightenment, and how you can use this knowledge to move past stress and anxiety to improve the now.
+Through The Power of Now, you’ll discover your true purpose, explore present-moment awareness, and release pain from the past.
+He explains how thoughts and ego create obstacles to enlightenment, and how to use this understanding to transcend stress and anxiety, thereby improving your current experience.

 4. The 48 Laws of Power by Robert Greene